jhooyberghs/dashing-zabbix/README.md

 of environments without any direct interaction with VirtualBox and allows developers to use preferred editors and browsers in their native operating system.

-This setup will create a Dashing Ruby on Rails development environment with a sample zabbix dashboard and is based on https://github.com/lynnaloo/dashing-vagrant
+This setup will create a Dashing Ruby on Rails development environment with a sample zabbix dashboard and is based on [lynnaloo/dashing-vagrant][https://github.com/lynnaloo/dashing-vagrant] and [dav3860/zabbix_dashboard][https://github.com/dav3860/zabbix_dashboard]

 ###  Install Vagrant ###